M4 Sherman: Engine

+The M4 Sherman used four different engines, each of a very different type.
 Diesel M4A2s had a significant superiority over the R975 gasoline engines.
 The first M4A3 tank with a Ford GAA V8 gasoline engine, surpassing the R975 in all aspects, was assembled in May 1942, and even the M4A4 had a more reliable engine.

 The R975 engine began to lose relevance once the vehicle was put into service.
 The R975 was initially powered by high-octane aviation gasoline.
 With the entry of the United States into the war, it was necessary to change to a lower grade fuel.
 To maintain performance, the maximum octane number of fuel for the new engine was limited to 80.
 In April 1942, an engine with a compression ratio of 5.7 was tested, which was considered acceptable.
 The nominal revs increased from 1200 to 1800 per minute.
 The new engine used a richer fuel mixture and had a larger combustion chamber.

 Engines were compared in large-scale tests at the Aberdeen Proving Grounds in the winter of 1943–1944 with four examples each of M4A1, M4A2, M4A3, and M4A4.
 The endpoint was 4,000 miles or 400 hours run time.
 Faults with anything except the motor were repaired and testing resumed; only critical damage or loss of a third of its original power took the engine out of the competition.

 During the tests, it took 132 hours to service the R-975 in the M4A1, 143 hours for the GM diesel M4A2, 110 hours for the Ford GAA M4A3, and 45 hours for the multibank M4A4.
 None of the R975 engines reached the 200 hours mark, failing on average after 166 hours.
 It was noted that a lot of time was spent on servicing the air filters for the R-975; over 23 days of testing, 446 man-hours were spent on cleaning and repairing them.

 An M4 with the R975-C1 engine was tested a year later over a 5,000-mile (8,050 km) test in which the engine had to be replaced three times.
 In addition, there were transmission and suspension problems.
 The filters performed poorly: it was noted that sand and dust severely spoil the engine and other units.